Integrating with Source Control, Configuration Management, and Other Applications

 Perforce

-To browse Perforce repositories directly from Merge:
+To browse Perforce repositories directly from Merge (deprecated):

 To configure P4V (2007.2 release or later) to use Merge for file comparison and merging: